miguelrizzog96/Queue_Simulation_Python/README.md

 Discrete Event simulation of a single server queue using Python.

 ## Why Study Queues?
-**Waiting for to be attended is part of daily life.
+**Waiting to be attended is part of daily life.
 We wait in restaurants, we do a line to board a plane, and we stand in line to be served at official dependencies.
 The phenomenon of waiting is not limited to human beings: jobs wait to be processed, planes fly in circles at different heights